Grizzly Falls

 Grizzly Falls is a 1999 adventure film about a boy and a bear, set in British Columbia in the early 20th century.
 It was written by Stuart Margolin and Richard Beattie, and directed by Stewart Raffill.

 Plot

-The film starts with an old man, Harry Banks (Richard Harris) telling his grandson and granddaughter about his life as a young boy in the early 20th century.
+The film starts with an old man, Harry Banks telling his grandson and granddaughter about his life as a young boy in the early 20th century.

-The tale begins: Harry as a boy (Daniel Clark) is in his pre-teens.
-His mother (Marnie McPhail) dies, and he is sent to a boarding school because his father is abroad, so cannot look after him.
-Eventually his father, Tyrone Banks (Bryan Brown) comes, and takes him on a bear-hunting trip to Canada, to catch a grizzly bear.
+The tale begins: Harry as a boy is in his pre-teens.
+His mother dies, and he is sent to a boarding school because his father is abroad, so cannot look after him.
+Eventually his father, Tyrone Banks, comes and takes him on a bear-hunting trip to Canada, to catch a grizzly bear.